MassTransit/masstransit.github.io/_usecases/sagas.md

 ---
 layout: default
 title: track long running transactions? (sagas)
-subtitle: Composable middleware for the Task Parallel Library
+subtitle: How to build long running transactions using a saga.
 ---

-How to build long running transactions using a saga.

 ## Using Sagas